Analytical psychology: Origins

 Jung began his career as a psychiatrist in Zürich, Switzerland.
-Already employed at the Burghölzli hospital in 1901, in his academic dissertation for the medical faculty of the University of Zurich he took the risk of using his experiments on somnambulism and the visions of his mediumistic cousin, Helly Preiswerk.
+Already employed at the Burghölzli hospital in 1901, in his academic dissertation for the medical faculty of the University of Zurich, he took the risk of using his experiments on somnambulism and the visions of his mediumistic cousin, Helly Preiswerk.
 The work was entitled, "On the Psychology and Pathology of So-Called Occult Phenomena".
 It was accepted but caused great upset among his mother's family.
 Under the direction of psychiatrist Eugen Bleuler, he also conducted research with his colleagues using a galvanometer to evaluate the emotional sensitivities of patients to lists of words during word association.
 Jung has left a description of his use of the device in treatment.
-His research earned him a worldwide reputation and numerous honours, including honorary Doctorates from Clark and Fordham Universities in 1909 and 1910 respectively.
+His research earned him a worldwide reputation and numerous honours, including honorary Doctorates from Clark University and Fordham University in 1909 and 1910 respectively.
 Other honours followed later.

 In 1907, Jung travelled to meet Sigmund Freud in Vienna, Austria; they had begun corresponding a year earlier.
 At that stage, Jung, aged thirty-two, had a much greater international renown than the forty-nine-year-old neurologist.
 For a further six years, the two scholars worked and travelled to the United States together.
 In 1911, they founded the International Psychoanalytical Association, of which Jung was the first president.
 However, early in the collaboration, Jung had already observed that Freud would not tolerate ideas that were different from his own.

-Unlike most modern psychologists, Jung did not believe in restricting himself to the scientific method as a means to understanding the human psyche.
-He saw dreams, myths, coincidence, and folklore as empirical evidence to further understanding and meaning.
-So although the unconscious cannot be studied by using direct methods, it acts as a useful working hypothesis, according to Jung.
+Unlike most modern psychologists, Jung did not believe in restricting himself to the scientific method as a means of understanding the human psyche.
+He saw dreams, myths, coincidence, and folklore as evidence to further understanding.
+So, although the unconscious cannot be studied by using direct methods, it acts as a useful working hypothesis, according to Jung.
 As he said, "The beauty about the unconscious is that it is really unconscious."
 Hence, the unconscious is 'untouchable' by experimental researches, or indeed any possible kind of scientific or philosophical reach, precisely because it is unconscious.